hasAnkitha/react-native-tune-sdk/README.md

 With this, [rnpm](https://github.com/rnpm/rnpm) will do most of the heavy lifting for linking, **but** you will still need to do some of the manual steps below.

-These are step 5 and 6 from the iOS installation, and step 4 from the Android installation.
+These are step 5 and 6 from the iOS installation, and step 3 and 4 for the Android installation will need to be configured correctly.
 Specifically for Android step 4, you'll have to add the tracking id.

-## Manual installation iOS
+## iOS Manual Installation

 1. `npm install --save react-native-tune-sdk`